azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

   --Ah, Nee-san, when did you get here?!
 Please come in instead of staying by the door!

   You didn't want to get in the way so you watched and waited for me to finish work?
-Nono, Nee-san didn't you contact me beforehand?
-You could've just talked to me at any point with no problem yknow.
+Nono, Nee-san, didn't you contact me beforehand?
+You could've just talked to me at any point with no problem, y’know.
 {% endbubble %}

 {% bubble Niki %}
   ...So, um.
-About my "Feature Live", I know it's my turn for it but what did you want to meet up today for?
+About my "Feature Live", I know it's my turn for it, but what did you want to meet up for?

   Eh?
 A picture?
-Oh you're talking about the one the other two took?
+Oh, you're talking about the one the other two took?
 I'm happy you like them, it's all thanks to Hinata-kun and Otouto-san...

   Is this...what I was hoping for?
 You're asking what kind of moments do I want to post and which off-shot pictures I think are good?
-Uummmm, I mean if it's just a picture of good food then I have no problem, but it's gonna be in the pamphlet so I have to be in the pictures right?
+Uummmm, I mean, if it's just a picture of good food then I have no problem, but it's gonna be in the pamphlet, so I have to be in the pictures, right?
 {% endbubble %}

 {% bubble Niki %}
   .....

   Sorry, I should stay quiet.
-It's an "off-shoot" so I was just thinking about my time off...
+It's an "off-shoot", so I was just thinking about my time off...

   ?
 You're asking if I even *have* time off, what do you mean by that?